pingcap/talent-plan/rust/lesson-plan.md

 of it on your local computer, particularly for easy access to the conformance tests for each project.

+## Course structure

+The overall arc of the course is defined by a series of coding projects that incrementally introduce new subjects important to systems programming in Rust.
-Each project builds on experience from the previous project.
-It is reasonable to simply start each project in the same git repository where you left off on the previous (though you may want to add a [git tag] indicating where the previous project ended).
+Each project extends the previous project, so it is reasonable to simply start your work on each project in the same git repository where you left off on the previous (though you may want to add a [git tag] indicating where the previous project ended).

 [git tag]: https://git-scm.com/book/en/v2/Git-Basics-Tagging

-## Course structure

-The overall arc of the course is defined by a series of projects that incrementally introduce new subjects important to systems programming in Rust.

 Because building an entire database from scratch while also learning all the concepts involved is a daunting task, each project is proceeded by a "building